Sorrento Therapeutics Inc. (SRNE) Shares Up Despite Recent Market Volatility

-Sorrento Therapeutics Inc. (NASDAQ: SRNE)’s stock price has increased by 40.80 compared to its previous closing price of 0.17.
-However, the company has seen a -75.10% decrease in its stock price over the last five trading sessions.
+Sorrento Therapeutics Inc. (NASDAQ: SRNE)’s stock price has increased by 20.20 compared to its previous closing price of 0.26.
+Despite this, the company has experienced a -67.02% fall in its stock price over the last five trading sessions.

+compared to its average ratio and a 36-month beta value of 2.08.
+Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023